influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql.md

 influx v1 shell
 ```

-Execute and InfluxQL query inside the InfluxQL shell.
+Execute an InfluxQL query inside the InfluxQL shell.

 ```sql
 > SELECT used_percent FROM example-db.example-rp.example-measurement WHERE host=host1